 How lucky are we that the waterpark capital of the world (yes, world!) is just three hours from Chicago?
 No need to wait a whole year for summer to take a dip, this kid-tastic destination is hopping year-round.
-You won’t whiz down an outdoor water slide or bask in the sun on a lazy river, but this region still has plenty to offer.
+You won’t whiz down an outdoor water slide or bask in the sun on a lazy river, but the Wisconsin Dells still has plenty to offer.
 Here’s the scoop on where to stay, eat, play and be entertained on the cool weather vacay you know you need.

 You’ll feel like you’re in Mexico with palm trees towering over the water slides at Chula Vista Resort (2501 River Rd., 855-388-4782 or chulavistaresort.com), which we’re assuming is just fine with you.
 The water is heated to a cozy level, greenery surrounds you at every turn and indoor structures are modeled after Mayan temples.
 Relaxed yet?
 Chula Vista is one of the more toddler-friendly waterpark resorts in the Dells (its oversized wading pool has mini tipping buckets and gentle geysers).
 But, they also kept the more adventurous in mind with an uphill water roller coaster.

 Passes to the waterpark are included in your night’s stay.
 For an extra fee you can play games in the onsite arcade and catch a flick in the 4-D movie theater.
 Chula Vista’s restaurants range from a chop house to a casual buffet breakfast spot, and there are also waterpark-side snacks.
 Depending on how many people you’re traveling with, you can pick from hotel rooms, suites, condos or villas that overlook the Wisconsin River.